Genocides in history: Genocides from World War I through World War II

-Genocide studies started off as a side academic field of Holocaust studies, whose researchers associated genocide with the Holocaust and believed that Raphael Lemkin's definition of genocide was too broad.
+Genocide studies started as a side academic field of Holocaust studies, whose researchers associated genocide with the Holocaust and believed that Lemkin's definition of genocide was too broad.
 In 1985, the United Nations' (UN) Whitaker Report cited the massacre of 100,000 to 250,000 Jews in more than 2,000 pogroms which occurred as part of the White Terror during the Russian Civil War as an act of genocide; it also suggested that consideration should be given to ecocide, ethnocide, and cultural genocide.

 Genocides from 1946 through 1999

 The Genocide Convention was adopted by the UN General Assembly on 9 December 1948 and came into effect on 12 January 1951.
-After the necessary twenty countries became parties to the convention, it came into force as international law on 12 January 1951; however, only two of the five permanent members of the UN Security Council were parties to the treaty, which caused the convention to languish for over four decades.
-During the Cold War era, mass atrocities were committed by anti-communist/capitalist regimes, as well as by communist regimes, among them the Indonesian mass killings of 1965–66, the 1971 Bangladesh genocide, the Cambodian genocide, and the East Timor genocide.

-The Rwandan genocide gave an extra impetus to genocide studies in the 1990s.
+After the necessary twenty countries became parties to the convention, it came into force as international law on 12 January 1951; however, only two of the five permanent members of the UN Security Council were parties to the treaty, which caused the Convention to languish for over four decades.
+During the Cold War era, mass atrocities were committed by communist regimes, as well as by anti-communist/capitalist regimes, among them the Indonesian mass killings of 1965–66, the 1971 Bangladesh genocide, the Cambodian genocide, the Guatemalan genocide and the East Timor genocide.
+International courts have found a small number of events as constituting genocide, such as the Rwandan genocide and the Srebrenica genocide.
+The Rwandan genocide also gave an extra impetus to genocide studies in the 1990s.